 required Honours classification.
 If you are retaking any of the

 required GCSEs, these will also be specified as a condition of offer.
-You will need to send proof of these qualifications to Admissions, once completed.
+You will need to send proof of your original achieved grades, as well as proof of your resits once completed.

 If your offer is conditional on